mnasoft/cl-annot/README.markdown

 Emacs Configuration
 -------------------

-If you use Emacs, it is recommended to install `misc/slime-annot.el` which contains some features of annotations.
+If you use Emacs and SLIME, it is recommended to install `misc/slime-annot.el` which contains some features of annotations.
 After locating `misc/slime-annot.el` into your loadpath, write the following code into your `.emacs`.

     (require 'slime-annot)

+If you use Emacs and SLY, it is recommended to install `misc/sly-annot.el` which contains some features of annotations.
+After locating `misc/slime-annot.el` into your loadpath, write the following code into your `.emacs`.

+    (require 'sly-annot)

 Standard Annotations
 --------------------